 The report clearly shows that the Cairo Programme of Action has significantly contributed to tangible progress: fewer women are dying in pregnancy and childbirth; skilled birth attendance has increased by 15 per cent worldwide since 1990; more women have access to education, work and political participation; more children are going to school, and fewer adolescent girls are having babies.
 Population growth has also slowed partly as a result of the new approach, which emphasized individual decision-making in population trends.

 Yet, it also warns that these successes are not reaching everyone equally.
 In the poorest communities, women’s status, maternal death, child marriage, and many of the concerns of the Cairo Conference have seen very little progress in the last 20 years, and, in fact, in some instances are being reversed.
-Life expectancies continue to be unacceptably low and 800 women a day still die in childbirth and there are still 222 million women without access to contraception and family planning.
+Life expectancies continue to be unacceptably low and nearly 800 women a day still die in childbirth and there are still 222 million women without access to contraception and family planning.

 Adolescent girls, in particular, are at risk in the poorest communities.
 More girls are finishing primary school, but they are facing challenges in accessing and completing secondary education.
 This is problematic for everyone because young girls – if provided with education, including comprehensive sexuality education, and employment opportunities – can support higher economic growth and development.
 Capitalizing on their aspirations will require deep investments in education and reproductive health, enabling them to delay childbearing and acquire the training needed for long, productive lives in a new economy.